Advanced Group Facilitation

 Learn more about Julian Griggs

-Michelle LeBaron is a conflict transformation scholar/practitioner whose work is animated by creativity, culture and interdisciplinarity.
+Michelle LeBaron is an internationally-recognized conflict engagement specialist whose work is animated by creativity, culture and interdisciplinarity.
 A tenured professor of law, she has done seminal work in many types of conflict engagement including intercultural, international, family, organizational and commercial.
 Michelle’s current research focuses on dialogic approaches to political and religious conflict, and on how creative approaches help shift intractable conflicts.
 She is also collaborating with scholars from the global south on issues of transitional justice, symbolic reparations and commemorations of collective traumas.
-Michelle has been a fellow at the Trinity College Long Room Hub Arts and Humanities Research Institute in…
+Michelle has been a fellow at the Trinity College Long Room Hub Arts and Humanities Research Institute…

 Learn more about Michelle LeBaron